vanessadenardin/portfolio/README.md

     </head>
 ```
 ### JavaScript
 Although it was not yet learned in class, JavaScript was suggested as an approach to make the navigation bar more responsive.
-So I used the code available on the instructor's repository GitHub, adding the hamburger button when the screen size changes.
+So I used the code available on the instructor's repository GitHub, adding the hamburger button when the screen size changes and also an extra bit of script to fix the hamburger menu when that was open and the window was resized.

 ### Git
 used for source code management tracking changes made to the website portfolio files, as well as to record that could allow me to revert to a specific version when needed.